Presentations: engaging, entertaining, and inspiring for a variety of groups

 live music and stories

 Everyone loves good stories, and when they’re paired with music and song, they get even better!
 That's why audiences adore this captivating, live performance of stirring tales, told through music and spoken word that capture their attention and imagination.
 Entertaining anecdotes complement his acoustic, contemporary folk songs, which include haunting melodies, multi-instrumental accompaniment, evocative vocals, and poetic lyrics.
-Listeners embark upon a captivating journey that may find them in the company of Revolutionary War soldiers from Maine and NJ, Robert Frost, the ghosts of a Headless Hessian or a woman on Schoodic Point, or transported to the historic Trail of Tears, the Civil War, the trail of Lewis and Clark, and other times and places!
+Similar to a HOUSE CONCERT, isteners embark upon a captivating journey that may find them in the company of Revolutionary War soldiers from Maine and NJ, Robert Frost, the ghosts of a Headless Hessian or a woman on Schoodic Point, or transported to the historic Trail of Tears, the Civil War, the trail of Lewis and Clark, and other times and places!
 This presentation has been described by adults as "spellbinding," and, as a high school student remarked, "The people and events seem real, so I can relate to them."
 Audiences will find this program to be a real treat!
 Troubadour Tales is absolutely perfect for libraries, historical and community groups, or for an extraordinary house concert with a group of your friends!

 "Gordon Thomas Ward was amazing!
 Bravo!
 He has one of the best voices I've heard in a long time and well-tuned instruments to go with it.
 The way he weaves stories and historical events in his acoustic songs is truly an art form - it is very engaging.
 His ability as a raconteur and minstrel were both provocative and soothing at the same time.
 He totally amazed me!"